Musqueam First Nation: History

-The Musqueam people have lived in the Point Grey area of Vancouver, around the mouth of the Fraser River, for at least 4,000 years.
+The Musqueam people have lived in the Point Grey area (today part of Vancouver), around the mouth of the Fraser River, for at least 4,000 years.
 Archaeological evidence taken from the Marpole Midden (or Great Fraser Midden) attest to the Musqueam people's thousands-year-old history in the area.
 The Marpole Midden was the location of c̓əsnaʔəm, the largest village in Musqueam some 2,500 years ago.
 The changing river delta prompted its inhabitants to move to the present site of the Musqueam 2 reserve starting approximately 1,500 years ago.
 Musqueam 2 has a residential area called "Musqueam Village"; the reserve formerly had a second residential area, the village of Ma Li (maləy̓).

 The Marpole Midden is also the location of a burial ground sacred to the Musqueam.
-It was desecrated by archeologists in the late 19th and early 20th century.
+It was desecrated by non-native archeologists in the late 19th and early 20th century.
 Harlan Ingersoll Smith, an archaeologist from the American Museum of Natural History participating in the Jesup North Pacific Expedition from 1897 to 1900, unilaterally excavated from the midden the skeletal remains of up to 75 Musqueam, taking them with him back to New York City to be researched and exhibited.
 The belongings of those buried at the site, including tools, jewelry, carved artworks and ceremonial objects, were also excavated and taken.
 The midden consisted mostly of layers of biofacts such as shells and non-human animal bones, which were not taken.

 In 1913, the Canadian federal government and BC provincial government jointly established the McKenna–McBride Royal Commission (officially the "Royal Commission on Indian Affairs") to finalize the boundaries of reserve lands.
 The Musqueam people gave testimonies to federal and provincial commissioners in which they reasserted their rights to live, fish, and hunt on their traditional, unceded territories.
 In his testimony, Musqueam chief Johnny (χʷəyχʷayələq) contrasted the Musqueam people's traditional ways of fishing and hunting with those of recently arrived settlers: